 As part of supporting and acknowledging excellence in teaching practice and leadership, the University of Adelaide recognises the Fellowship program provided by UK organisation Advance HE.

 Advance HE (formally known as HEA) provides guidance on strategic change and continuous improvement in higher education internationally.
+As an institutional member, the University of Adelaide is able to provide our staff with access to a range of resources, events, and accreditation programs.

 The HEA Fellowship demonstrates a personal and institutional commitment to professionalism in learning and teaching in higher education.
 Across four categories, from Associate to Principal, Fellowship provides individuals with international recognition of their practice, impact and expertise in learning and teaching.

-Fellowship brings you a range of benefits:
+Fellowship delivers you a range of benefits:

 - Consolidates personal development and evidence of professional practice in your higher education career;